Grand European Travel Logo

 Naracoorte, Gateway to Wine Country

-Emus, kangaroos, koalas, echidnas... these are just some of the animals you'll likely spot as you drive through Tower Hill Wildlife Reserve, housed in a dormant volcanic crater.
+Emus and koalas... these are just a couple of the animals you'll likely spot as you drive through Tower Hill Wildlife Reserve, housed in a dormant volcanic crater.
 Remarkable, this pocket of paradise was one wasteland, transformed by volunteers.
 More volcanic history awaits across the South Australian border in Mt.
 Gambier, home of the crater-filling Blue Lake.
-Lovers of rich red wines will delight at our next destination, Coonawarra where you'll join a Local Specialist for a tasting at Wynns Coonawarra Estate, built in 1891.
+Lovers of rich red wines will delight at our next destination, Coonawarra, where you'll join a Local Specialist for a wine and cheese tasting at Wynns Coonawarra Estate.
 Learn how their wine is made and the rich soil that makes the area one of the finest Cabernet Sauvignon regions in the world as you sample six tasty wines paired with local cheeses.
 Continue your Australia tour package to one of the world’s most important fossil sites and part of 800,000-year-old Naracoorte East Range where on a guided tour with a Local Specialist through Alexandra Cave you’ll learn about the layers of fossils.
 Your day finishes over dinner showcasing products from the Limestone Coast and Southern Australia at the Highlander restaurant.

 Accommodation William MacIntosh Motor Lodge Naracoorte